lunabrain-ai/lunabrain/site/content/blog/scraping-with-chatgpt/index.md

 ---
-title: "Using ChatGPT to clean scraped data, plus how to handle any big document with ChatGPT"
+title: "Using ChatGPT to clean scraped data, and how to handle any big document with ChatGPT"
 description: "Improving upon existing scraping tools using ChatGPT"
 slug: chatgpt-scraper
 date: 2023-04-18T07:00:00.000Z